Log in

 Take your customer support to the next level

-This is just the start of all that you can do with Zendesk and Zapier.
-Zapier supports thousands of apps, so you automate almost any task at work.
-Start building your Zap now and see what you can create.
+And that's just the start of what you can do with Zendesk and Zapier.
+With Zapier's thousands of supported integrations, you can automate almost any task at work.
+Start building a Zap now and see what you can create!

-This article was originally published in October 2020.
-It was most recently updated in February 2023 to add more ways to automate Zendesk.
+This article was originally published in October 2020 by Krystina Martinez.
+It was most recently updated in April 2024 by Nicole Replogle.

 Get productivity tips delivered straight to your inbox